Exam Info

 Exam Preparation

 “How do I prepare for an exam?” is an expected and common question from candidates for Student Affairs Educator Certification.
-The Consortium provides a content outline for the Core and all Specialty exams in the appendix of the Candidate Handbook.
-In addition to the content outline, candidates may also want to seek additional resources to assist in their preparations for the exams.
+In addition to the exam content outlines provided above (and in the Candidate Handbook), candidates may also want to seek additional resources to assist in their preparations for the exams.

 The Consortium has generated an initial list of suggested resources for the Core Student Affairs Educator Certification exam to further support candidates.
-The Consortium plans to update this list over time as the certification program evolves.
-In addition to these resources, multiple Consortium founding partner associations offer optional exam preparation activities.
-See further below for more information.
+We have also listed, below, optional exam preparation activities provided by several of the Consortium's founding partner associations.
+We plan to update these resources as the certification program continues.

 Suggested Resources for Core Exam